Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Class Activation Maps (CAM)

-To make a CNN model's decision more transparent and interpretable, several visualization techniques have been proposed in the literature \cite{zhou2016learning,selvaraju2017grad}.
-Generating and examining CAM visualizations of a model's predictions is even more important in the medical domain.
-First, it provides explainability on prediction, which is expected to have a positive effect on building trust with end-users.
-Secondly, it can be used as another comparison criteria and allow assessing different models even if their performances are the same.
-Thirdly, it lets developers debug their approach and check if there is any bias in the model's predictions \cite{selvaraju2017grad}.
-We have generated CAM visualizations using the technique in the work of Zhou et al. \cite{zhou2016learning}.
+To make a CNN model's decision more transparent and interpretable, several visualization techniques have been proposed \cite{zhou2016learning,selvaraju2017grad}.
+CAM visualizations allow observation of the prominent regions used by the models in making their predictions, which is a particularly important aspect in the medical domain.
+Models which make their predictions using similar regions with the experts would be more likely to be adopted and build more trust with end-users.
+Such visualizations can also be used as an another comparison criteria and allow assessing different models when their performances are similar (i.e., models with more reasonable activation maps can be chosen instead of others even if their performances are exactly the same).
+In addition, it provides a means for developers to debug their approach and check any potential biases in the model's predictions \cite{selvaraju2017grad}.
+We have generated CAM visualizations using the technique in \cite{zhou2016learning}.
 Since CAM is produced specifically for each class, it highlights the class-specific discriminative regions only for the target class.
-In Figure \ref{fig:cam_comparsion}, two ResNet18 models trained with cross-entropy and CDW-CE losses are used to generate CAMs for different images in the test set.
-Although both models correctly predict the class scores for all examples, their CAMs differ considerably.
-The model trained with CDW-CE highlights more relevant and discriminative areas compared to the model trained with cross-entropy.
-Especially in Mayo 2 and Mayo 3 classes, where there are more distinctive features, training with CDW-CE highlights more relevant regions.
-Demonstrated CAMs show that using CDW-CE loss trains the model to extract more compatible features with the disease, leading to better performance.
+In Figure \ref{fig:cam_examples}, two ResNet18 models trained with CE and CDW-CE losses are used to generate CAMs for different images in the test set.
+Although both models correctly predict the class scores for the given examples, their CAMs differ considerably.

+To make a quantitative evaluation of CAMs produced by two models trained with different loss functions, we asked three IBD experts to choose which one was more compatible with symptomatic areas in the tissue (i.e., more aligned with the regions they considered in their decision making).
+We also allowed them to specify that both are equally reasonable, when they are not able to decide between two CAM visualizations.
+We showed the experts a total of 240 images (60 images from each class), which were correctly predicted by the two models.
+Only the original image and the two CAM visualizations overlaid onto original images were shown to experts.
+CAM images produced by the models for each new image were randomly named as AI-1 (Artificial Intelligence 1) and AI-2.
+Clinicians were asked to make a choice between three options without having the knowledge of model-CAM visualization correspondence (Figure \ref{fig:cam_experiment_screenshot}).